Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 * There are repeated failures in reading information from a required storage.
 * An exception occurs reading from the input queue.

-### Default behavior
+## Default behavior

 partial: default

-## Custom handling
+## How do I override critical error default behavior?

-It's possible to provide a custom Critical Error Action handler to override the default behavior.
+It's possible to provide a custom [Action](https://learn.microsoft.com/en-us/dotnet/api/system.action-1) to override the default behavior.

-Some situations where custom critial error handling might be useful are:
+Some situations where this might be useful are:

 * To restart the endpoint and reset the transport connection to attempt to resolve underlying issues in receiving or dispatching messages.
 * To notify support personnel when the endpoint has raised a critical error.
 * To stop an endpoint handler from executing beyond the configured recoverability policy.

-To define a custom handler use the following code.
+To override the default behavior, use the following code:

 snippet: DefiningCustomHostErrorHandlingAction